|

 them.
 Each person will, of course, experience problems with different words.

-Here are just a few I have come across, but I am sure you will have some of your own, so
+and phrases I have come across, but I am sure you will have some of your own, so

 please let us know.
 Send them into us at june@hintsandthings.co.uk